alkautsarf/smart-contract-lottery/README.md

 # Raffle Contract

 This is a smart contract written in Solidity for conducting a raffle.
+This contract utilize ChainLinkVRFv2 for generating random numbers and ChainLink Automation for picking the winner of the raffle.

 ## Features

-- Participants can buy tickets for the raffle by sending Ether to the contract.
+- Participants can enter the raffle by calling ```enterRaffle()``` with minimum of deposit that stated in the contract.
 - The contract randomly selects a winner at the end of the raffle.
-- The winner receives the prize pool, which is the total amount of Ether collected from ticket sales.
+- The winner receives the prize pool, which is the total Ether collected from all participants.

 ## Usage